UTRA-CV/human-detection/README.md

 ## Using darkflow from another python application

-We will utilize this functionality for the rover.
+See `scripts/` for the implementation of the following functionality for uses for the rover.

 Please note that `return_predict(img)` must take an `numpy.ndarray`.
 Your image must be loaded beforehand and passed to `return_predict(img)`.
 Passing the file path won't work.